 4. A fan if the room is hot.

 5. A bench or chair to lay clothes on.
-You might also install some hooks to casually sling up towels or jeans, as well as some empty hangers in the closet if there is one.
+You might also install some hooks to casually sling up towels or shirts, as well as some empty hangers in the closet if there is one.

 6. A dresser or table surface with a pretty tray or bowl to hold jewellery.
 Hang a mirror above to make prepping for the day easy.